nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

     !!!
 Warning "Security Note"

         Keep your token secure and do not share it with others.
-        You can add a ++space++ before the `export` command to prevent it from being saved in your shell history.
+        Add a ++space++ before the `export` command above to prevent your token from being saved in your shell history.

 ### 1.2.
 Run Nextflow CLI with Seqera Platform visualizing and capturing logs